celliern/triflow/docs/source/overview.rst

 The aim of this library is to have an easy way to write transient dynamic systems with 1D finite difference discretisation, with fast temporal solvers.

 The main two parts of the library are:

-* symbolic tools defining the spatial discretisation, with boundary taking into account in a separated part
+* symbolic tools defining the spatial discretisation.
-* a fast temporal solver written to use the sparsity of the finite difference method to reduce the memory and CPU usage during the solving
+* a fast temporal solver written to use the sparsity of the finite difference method to reduce the memory and CPU usage during the computation. _Theano make this part easy.

 Moreover, we provide extra tools and we write the library in a modular way, allowing an easy extension of these different parts (see the plug-in module of the library.)

 The library fits well with an interactive usage (in a jupyter notebook).
-The dependency list is actually larger, but on-going work target a reduction of the stack complexity.

 Model writing
 -----------------